Plan your project

 2. Set security objectives

 Prioritize the most significant risks to be addressed based on the vulnerabilities identified in your site.
-Then, identify the specific objectives of the proposed security enhancements, such us improving surveillance or enhancing access control, etc.
+Then, identify the specific objectives of the proposed security enhancements, such as improving surveillance or enhancing access control, etc.

 3. Create a plan